venmo/venmo-ios-sdk/README.md

 }];
 ```

+### Sample Application

+Included in the `sample` directory is a sample application, **MiniVenmo**, which demonstrates how to log in with Venmo and send payments using the Venmo iOS SDK.

 ### Contributing

 We'd love to see your ideas for improving this library!
-The best way to contribute is by submitting a pull request.
-We'll do our best to respond to your patch as soon as possible.
-You can also submit a [new Github issue](https://github.com/venmo/VENAppSwitchSDK/issues/new) if you find bugs or have questions. :octocat:
+The best way to contribute is by submitting a pull request – we'll do our best to respond to your patch as soon as possible.
+You can also [submit an issue](https://github.com/venmo/VENAppSwitchSDK/issues/new) if you find bugs or have any questions. :octocat:

 Please make sure to follow our general coding style and add test coverage for new features!